Stardom Cinderella Tournament 2022: Night 2 (April 10)

 The second day of the event which took place on April 10, 2022, portraited one of the tournament's second-round matches, where Syuri and Himeka went into a time-limit draw, therefore attracting their disqualification from the tournament.
 Post match, Syuri figured it out that Himeka wants a shot to the World of Stardom Championship which Syuri was willing to give to the latter.
 In the other tournament match, Hazuki defeated the High Speed Champion AZM, and because of Syuri and Himeka's double disqualification, she received a walkover victory which launched herself directly to the semi-finals.
-In the main event, Momo Watanabe and Starlight Kid successfully defended the Goddess of Stardom Championship against Giulia and Thekla.
+In the main event, Momo Watanabe and Starlight Kid successfully defended the Goddesses of Stardom Championship against Giulia and Thekla.
 After their victory, Koguma and Hazuki stepped up as their new challengers to demand their rematch for the titles which the Oedo Tai's subgroup accepted.

 Night 3 (April 17)

 The third night of the tournament which took place on April 17, 2022, saw Koguma, Natsupoi and Mirai making their ways to the semi-finals from April 29.
 Queen's Quest announced that they will hold an election to determine the unit's new leader and Syuri had announced that a female bodyguard from her new God's Eye stable would be debuting superstar.
 The show also featured a returning Konami who reached out via video message, announcing that they will be supporting God's Eye during the upcoming Golden Week Tour in May.